cube-js/cube/docs/Schema/pre-aggregations.md

 ### Original SQL with incremental refreshKey

-Original SQL pre-aggregation is can be used with time partitioning and incremental refreshKey
+Original SQL pre-aggregation can be used with time partitioning and incremental `refreshKey`.

-In this case it can be used as follows:
+In this case, it can be used as follows:
 ```javascript
 cube(`Orders`, {
   sql: `select * from visitors WHERE ${FILTER_PARAMS.visitors.created_at.filter('created_at')}`,